-Under a special grant from the Heritage Harbor Foundation, Stages of Freedom, a Providence-based nonprofit, is conducting interviews to collect oral histories from former residents of the Lippitt Hill neighborhood on the East Side of Providence, which was razed in the 1960s to make way for the University Heights apartment/shopping complex.
+In 2017, under a special grant from the Heritage Harbor Foundation, Stages of Freedom conducted interviews to collect oral histories from former residents of the Lippitt Hill neighborhood on the East Side of Providence, which was razed in the 1960s to make way for the University Heights apartment/shopping complex.

 Following the standing-room-only first round of interviews in June, a second series of oral history interviews was conducted with former residents of Lippitt Hill on Wednesday, September 20, at 6 p.m. at the Providence Public Library, 150 Empire Street.
 The event was free and open to the public.

 “Remembering a Lost Black Neighborhood, An Oral History Project on Lippitt Hill in Providence” seeks former residents and others who can share their experience and knowledge of the neighborhood.

 “It is extremely important to record this history from the people who lived, worked, and played on Lippitt Hill,” Ray Rickman, project director, said, "before it is lost.
 More than 5,000 people were displaced, and many religious institutions and businesses destroyed in the name of 'progress.'”

 Lippitt Hill Redevelopment Project construction, 1960, with boy looking on.
 Rhode Island Historical Society Collections, RHiX173732

 A Standing-Room-Only Crowd Gathered Last Night at Rochambeau Library to Share Memories